xnvme/xnvme/docs/tools/homi/index.md

 `--host_heap_size` covers every device **homi** holds rather than being per device.

-Rather than the 1 GiB the backend would otherwise use, **homi** defaults to 16 MiB per device held.
-It needs only the admin queue and the sync queue pair that opening a device creates, and each of those carries a request pool costing 4 MiB, so 16 MiB per device is roughly double what is required.
-Every process in multi-process mode allocates a heap of its own, so a server claiming the backend default would leave nothing in the hugepage pool for the clients it exists to serve:
+Rather than the 1 GiB the backend would otherwise use, **homi** defaults to 80 MiB per device held.
+The heap is the pool every client draws from, since a client brings no memory of its own, and 64 MiB of that is for them.
+The rest is what **homi** itself needs: the admin queue and the sync queue pair that opening a device creates, each carrying a request pool costing 4 MiB.
+The two are budgeted separately so that a client can be handed a buffer the size of the pool from a server holding a single device.
+Claiming the backend default instead would leave nothing in the hugepage pool for clients of anything else, so size it for the buffers the clients will ask for:

 ```bash
 homi start 0000:03:00.0 --be upcie --homi-id 1 --host_heap_size 134217728